IPO Details · Nasdaq:SPCX

 Voting rights1 vote per Class A share (Class B carries 10 votes)

-Greenshoe (over-allotment)Typical 15% — held by stabilization agent Morgan Stanley
+Greenshoe (over-allotment)83,333,333 additional shares (15%) — 30-day option, stabilization agent Morgan Stanley

 Lock-up period180 days from pricing date (standard)